This was, without a doubt, the worst red carpet show in history.

 Poor Lawrence Saint-Victor (Carter, "B&B"), with whom one host called "a beautiful chocolate man," was asked, "What's it like to be a black man on a soap opera these days?"
 The racial connotation wasn't lost on viewers.
 None of the Caucasian actors were asked what it was like to be a white man on a soap opera.

 Dare we even mention they made a "once you go black" joke?

-One host couldn't believe that babies "came out of Don Diamont's slender wife, and suggested they must have come out of her eyeball sockets.
+One host couldn't believe that babies "came out of" Don Diamont's slender wife, Cindy Ambuehl, and suggested they must have come out of her eyeball sockets.

-Instead of discussing the actors' characters, storyline, or anything of depth, two of them discussed "vagina cream" with young Max Ehrich (Fen, "Y&R"), an Emmy nominee, and his girlfriend.
+Instead of discussing the actors' characters, storyline, or anything of depth that any of the other soap opera journalists were asking, two of them discussed "vagina cream" with young Max Ehrich (Fen, "Y&R"), an Emmy nominee, and his girlfriend.
 They ignored yet another opportunity to discuss story when they met Heather Tom (Katie, "B&B") and instead thought it fitting to discuss her "boobies".
 They never shut up about "boobies" or their own "nipples" throughout the red carpet show up until the end.

-The words "Amazing," "Awesome," and "shit" were peppered throughout the girls' dialogue so much so that many viewers decided to make it a drinking game.
+The words "amazing," "awesome," and "shit" were peppered throughout the girls' dialogue so much so that many viewers decided to make it into a drinking game.
 Others tuned out.

 The viewers weren't the only ones affected by this embarrassment.
 Here's a sampling of actors taking to Twitter to share their own feelings: